Hyperbolic models of transitive topologically Anosov flows in dimension three: Almost Anosov structures

-Let $(\phi_t,M)$ be a transitive topological Anosov flow.
+Let $(\phi,M)$ be a transitive topologically Anosov flow.
 In the complement of some finite collections of periodic orbits, it is possible to define a smooth atlas and a Riemannian metric such that the restriction of the flow onto this set is orbitally equivalent to a smooth flow preserving a uniformly hyperbolic splitting.
-This follows from the existence of Birkhoff sections, theorem \ref{thm_Fried-Brunella}.
-Since $\phi_t$ is transitive, there exists a Birkhoff section $\iota:(\Sigma,\partial\Sigma)\rightarrow (M,\Gamma).$ In the complement of $\Gamma$ the restriction of the flow is orbitally equivalent to the suspension of the first return map $P:\mathring{\Sigma}\to\mathring{\Sigma}$.
+This follows from the existence of Birkhoff sections, Theorem \ref{thm_Fried-Brunella}.
+Since $\phi$ is transitive, there exists a Birkhoff section $\iota:(\Sigma,\partial\Sigma)\rightarrow (M,\Gamma).$ In the complement of $\Gamma$ the restriction of the flow is orbitally equivalent to the suspension of the first return map $P:\mathring{\Sigma}\to\mathring{\Sigma}$.
 Since this map is obtained by blowing-up a pseudo-Anosov homeomorphism $\widehat{P}:\widehat{\Sigma}\to\widehat{\Sigma}$ on a closed surface, it is possible to define a convenient smooth structure and Riemannian metric on the (open) manifold $M\backslash\Gamma$, as we explain below in \ref{subsection_almost-Anosov}.
-We will be interested in a description of this smooth atlas in a neighbourhood of each singular orbit $\gamma\in\Gamma$, where the atlas is not defined.
-This will be the content of subsection \ref{subsection_normal_form}.
+We are interested in a description of this smooth atlas in a neighborhood of each orbit $\gamma\in\Gamma$, where the atlas is not defined.
+This is the content of Section \ref{subsection_normal_form}.